presidenten/bowers-nest/README.md

     node bowers-nest.js

-Copy .bowerrc to to your project and have fun!
+Copy templates/.bowerrc to to your project and have fun!
 Now these commands will use your private Bower registry

     bower search
     bower install <package-name>
     bower remove <package-name>

-### Grunt tasks, how to register packages etc
+### How to register packages etc

-Register package with name = unicorn
+Register package with name = unicorn.
+Run this command and follow on screen instructions

     grunt register:unicorn

-To register package with name and URL, please use curl like so
+To register package without automatically setting up git repository, run this command

 	curl http://<ip-adress>:<port>/packages/ -v -F 'name=package1' -F 'url=http://repo1.git'